What is Fabry disease?

 How is Fabry disease diagnosed?

-Because Fabry disease is quite rare and can cause so many different symptoms, it can go undiagnosed for many years.
+Because Fabry disease is rare and can cause so many different symptoms, it can go undiagnosed for many years.

 To diagnose Fabry disease, your doctor will need to refer you for a blood test, and sometimes a genetic test, which will look at your DNA.
 You can get these tests through your GP or a specialist Fabry Clinic.